-Some folks just can't make extra payments.
-But remember that most mortgages will allow you to make additional payments at any time.
-Whenever you get some unexpected money, consider using this rule to make a one-time additional payment toward your mortgage principal.
+Some folks can't manage extra payments.
+But remember that most mortgage contracts allow you to make additional payments at any time.
+You can take advantage of this rule to pay extra on your mortgage principal any time you get some extra money.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.